NSLS-II-LIX/py4xs/docs/scan.md

 Or the data can plotted using `matplotlib`:
 ![map plot](fig/plot_scan_maps.png)
 In this examples, the 4 measurements('samples') correspond to 4 data points in time as a flow field is established.
-In some cases, individual measurements could correspond to parts of a larger sample, the individual maps can then be merged based on the coordinates in the metadata from the scans.
+In some cases, these measurements could correspond to parts of a larger sample, the individual maps can then be merged based on the coordinates in the metadata from the scans.